There’s a difference between getting in shape and getting in the best shape of your life.

 If you have any allergies to soy and/or gluten, you should also check to see if the product contains those ingredients.

-Hopefully, all the information listed above has let you know exactly what kind you need.
+Hopefully, all the information listed above has let you know exactly what kind of protein powder you need.
 With the right supplement in hand and solid diet and exercise plans in mind, you will soon be able to achieve that body you’ve always wanted.